anthonyloprimo/HyperMon/readme.md

 - Music transitions, specifically the fade-out part of it is too fast.
 - The textbox should not play a sound when dismissing a textbox, only when advancing text.
 - A command needs to be added to clear the text box and start writing new text, as if calling a new textbox.
+- In rare edge cases, if changing maps rapidly when different BGMs are specified, the next time the BGM changes, the music won't fade.
+It'll work correctly again, afterwards.

 ## Changelog:
+### v0.0.46
+- Doubled the fade out duration from 500ms to 1000ms so it's more accurate to the original game.
+- Fixed a glitch with audio where rapidly switching between two maps with different BGMs defined would start playing multiple times instead of fading out.
+Behavior more closely matches the original games, now.
+- Added debug pane which will allow various actions when testing the game
+- Added master volume control function (for debug and gameplay options later)
+- Added debug function for muting audio
+- Added walk through walls debug function to easily move around maps when testing.
+- Added map select/coordinate warp.

 ### v0.0.39
 - Added objects to test interacting in-world, ensured a delay happens just after closing a message box to prevent interaction loop.
 (Previously, pressing "A" to close a textbox immediately re-opened it).
 - Added seamless map loading!
 You can now walk from Pallet Town into Route 1, and back!